 What are the benefits of creating a separate HR team?

 HR plays a key role in employee engagement and retention.
-Half of Americans say a lack of a human resources department contributes to a toxic workplace.
+Half of small business employees say the lack of an HR department contributes to a toxic workplace.
 Moreover, nearly 50% of small business owners say their company's HR structure is unprofessional.
-Having someone other than the business owner listen to and address employee needs can help keep everyone working together professionally.
+Having someone other than the business owner listen to and address employee needs can help ensure strong, high-performing teams.

 [Read more: How to Create Loyal Employees (and Why It Matters)]

 Delegating recruitment efforts can also help a small business save money.
-Some studies predict that replacing a salaried employee costs six to nine months of their average salary, including lost productivity, time, and the expense of hiring and training a replacement.
-Empowering an HR specialist to oversee the recruitment, hiring, and onboarding process can help reduce this risk.
+Some studies predict that replacing a salaried employee costs between 50% and 200% of their annual salary, including lost productivity, time, and the expense of hiring and training a replacement.
+Empowering an HR specialist to oversee the recruiting, hiring, and onboarding process can help reduce this risk.

 How much does it cost to set up and run an HR department?

 Paychex estimates that HR administration can cost nearly $350,000 annually for a company with 50 to 99 employees.
-Their 2025 Business Leader Priorities survey found that one-third of companies spend at least 11 hours a week on HR administration—that’s more than a quarter of the workweek dedicated to time-consuming tasks like payroll, training, hiring, and onboarding.
-As your company grows, so will the time commitment.
+Their 2025 Business Leader Priorities survey found that one-third of companies spend at least 11 hours a week on HR administration — that’s more than a quarter of the workweek spent on time-consuming tasks like payroll, training, hiring, and onboarding.
+As your company grows, so does the time commitment.

 Should you outsource your HR function?